Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - `||` (OR)
 - `!`

-How to Translate a Relational Expression:
+Rule 1: How to Translate a Relational Expression:

 The rule says that to evaluate a boolean test, you emit **two** instructions:
 ```